muse-sisay/getGitRepo/README.md

 ### Generate SSH key

-replace `muse-sisay` with your Github username.
-Only used for identification purpose.
+It's a good practice to append the filename with your Github username.

 ```sh
 $ cd ~/.ssh